Peeragogy/Peeragogy.github.io/style.md

 -   Capitalize the first word of headings and subheadings; lower case all others.

-Format your HTML nicely
+Format your Markdown nicely
 -----------------------

-We need to be able to process the content from this Wordpress site and turn it into various formats like LaTeX and EPUB.
-Our automated tools work much better if pages are formatted with simple and uniform HTML markup.
+We need to be able to process the content from our Jekyll-based website and turn it into various formats like LaTeX and EPUB.
+Our automated tools work much better if pages are formatted with simple and uniform markup.
 Some key points:

 -   Mark up your links: use [The Peeragogy Handbook](http://peeragogy.org) instead of <http://peeragogy.org>.